Chanel ready-to-wear collection: Chanel Ready-to-Wear Spring 2017 Runway Show

 Monikered "Intimate Technology" as a celebration to all things digital, the Chanel Ready-to-Wear Spring 2017 Runway Show was presented on October 4, 2016 at the Grand Palais in Paris which had been converted to a giant mainframe computer clicking, whirring, and flashing away with brightly wired circuit boards.
 This Chanel Data Center was the technological backdrop to robot attendants (CocoBots) in Chanel suits who welcomed show guests.

 Vogue Italia described the science-fiction influenced setting as having a server room palette of white, blue, purple, green, pink, and black.
 Fabrications included cotton, lace, silk, tweed, leather, and lurex.
 Silhouettes were oversized and layered; puff jackets were paired chiffon dresses in techno and laser optic prints, while tweed jackets were worn over lace dresses.
 Lagerfeld created a dichotomy between the modern, metallic tweeds, which he juxtaposed against delicate underpinnings: slips, camisoles, lace shorts, and bed jackets.
 Accessories were metallic and embellished from ballet pumps, crystal belts, and bold necklaces to fluorescent bags with Chanel spelled out in LED lights; circuit-board clutches, and baseball caps, worn sideways.

 Amanda Sanchez opened the presentation, which featured 86 looks to Donna Summer's "I Feel Love."
 Teddy Quinlivan, Greta Varlese, Josephine Le Tutour, Jasmine Tookes, Romee Strijd, Jing Wen, Vittoria Ceretti, Taylor Hill, Lia Pavlova, Sarah Brannon, and Odette Pavlova were amongst the models who also walked the show.
 Cris Herrmann closed the runway show.
-Anna Dello Russo, Anna Mouglalis, Carla Bruni Sarkozy, Francis Bean Cobain, Courtney Love, Harley Viera-Newton, Inès de la Fressange, Laure Heriard Dubreuil, Lily-Rose Depp, Marie-Ange Casta, Usher Cecile Cassel, Diane Rouxel, Gaspard Ulliel, and Thylane Blondeau attended the show.

 Lily-Rose Depp said of the collection, "I loved the suits with the oversized coasts and skirts, and also the back-to-front jackets.
 You could see the little chain down the back with the Chanel logo."

 "I found the mixture of tradition and technology fascinating," noted Caroline de Maigret post-show.
 "The classic chic, the jackets, but reworked in innovative fabrics.
 I loved the little wires, the computer cables that echoed the thread in the clothes."

 "My favorite thing was the colorful tweed suits," explained Nana Komatsu.
 "I also liked how the models wore their caps to the side.
 It's very street style."

 "A house like Chanel has these iconic pieces, which are renewed by Karl in a totally different way each time," observed Gaspard Ulliel.
 "I think it's a very young collection."

 "The set was a perfect backdrop for the collection with its play on light and color," stated Anna Mouglalis.
 "There was a mixture of delicacy, modernity, and tradition that was really beautiful."